How Much Electricity (Power) Does a TV Use?

 Important.
 Do not forget that all TVs go into standby mode.
 These are the moments when the TV itself is turned off but plugged into the network (outlet).
 In this state, he continues to consume electricity, although much less than during work.
 The average consumption of LCD TV in this state is 0.5 W per hour.

-For those who want to save money, it is recommended to turn off all household appliances from the outlet during the absence of all residents of the house or at night.
+For those who want to save money, it is recommended to turn off all household appliances from the outlet during the absence of all house residents or at night.
 Such savings will be noticeable only within the framework of the half-year.
-And additionally, this step protects the TV from thunderstorms and sudden power surges.
+Additionally, this step protects the TV from thunderstorms and sudden power surges.

 How to Check Your TV’s Power Consumption